 Cheap, poor quality flour won’t withstand extended rises without collapsing.
-If you are using artisan long fermentation techniques, a quality artisan flour is generally needed.
-It is not necessary to use bread flour for every bread, all-purpose flour often works, providing it’s from a reputable mill.
+If you use artisan long fermentation techniques a high-quality artisan flour is generally needed.
+It is unnecessary to use bread flour for every bread.
+All-purpose flour often works, providing it’s from a reputable mill.

-If your first rise is quite short you should knead the dough well to work the gluten so that it is nice and strong.
-This is important so that the dough can retain the maximum amount of gas possible.
-This makes for a bigger rise and prevents the bread from being dense.
+If your first rise is relatively short, you should knead the dough well to work the gluten so that it’s nice and robust.
+High-protein flour is also best used as it contains more gluten.
+This is so important as the dough needs the structure to retain the maximum amount of gas possible for a more significant rise and prevents the bread from being dense.

 #2 Slow down the rise with less yeast and cooler temperatures

 Decreasing the amount of yeast or sourdough starter slows the rate of the rise.
-This is necessary in no-knead bread recipes where the gluten develops naturally over time, instead of mechanical force.
+This is necessary for no-knead bread recipes where the gluten develops naturally over time instead of mechanical force.

 Many recipes combine kneading with a longer rise or a two-stage rise.
 This provides a stronger gluten network as the dough becomes more mature.

 Cool proofing temperatures are used to slow fermentation.
-We want to allow plenty of time during the first rise for the dough to mature, whilst stoping it getting too gassy.
-Too much gas early on, forces the dough structure to collapse if the weak gluten cannot contain it.
+We want to allow plenty of time during the first rise for the dough to mature whilst stopping it from getting too gassy.
+Too much gas early on forces the dough structure to collapse as the weak gluten cannot contain its weight.